 - Champions Reception – Reception and concert featuring the original “Jersey Boy,” Frankie Valli on April 5, 2018 at the New Jersey Performing Arts Center.

-- Change the Game Day – On July 20, 2018, the SONJ Sports Complex, in Lawrenceville will host a day of everything Unified.
+- Change the Game Day – On July 20, 2018, the SONJ Sports Complex, in Lawrenceville hosted a day of everything unified, as well as a commemorative reception to celebrate the past 50 years of Special Olympics New Jersey.

 - Buy a Brick Campaign – Individuals and groups can help pave the way for future programming by purchasing a brick on the Sean Nelligan Foundation Tribute Patio.